 I hold a 5-year EPSRC Fellowship to conduct research into design of experiments for the complex nonparametric and mechanistic models required for modern scientific and industrial problems.

-I have been an investigator on research grants and contracts totalling more than £2.4 million and have extensive research links with industry and government, including GlaxoSmithKline, Dstl and the Met Office.
-I currently supervise two Postdocs and five PhD students, having previously supervised seven PhDs to completion.
+I have been an investigator on research grants and contracts totalling more than £2.4 million and have extensive research links with industry and government, including GlaxoSmithKline and Dstl.
+I currently supervise two Postdocs and five PhD students, having previously supervised eight PhDs to completion.
 I am an Associate Editor for Technometrics and a member of the EPSRC Peer Review College.